Daily High to Daily Low: Is It Safe to Buy Seritage Growth Properties (SRG)?

 SRG’s Market Performance

-SRG stocks went up by 9.48% for the week, with a monthly jump of 8.34% and a quarterly performance of 17.68%, while its annual performance rate touched -60.37%.
-The volatility ratio for the week stands at 5.60% while the volatility levels for the past 30 days are set at 6.19% for Seritage Growth Properties.
-The simple moving average for the period of the last 20 days is 7.57% for SRG stocks with a simple moving average of 26.33% for the last 200 days.
+SRG stocks went up by 2.47% for the week, with a monthly drop of -2.93% and a quarterly performance of 10.35%, while its annual performance rate touched -62.80%.
+The volatility ratio for the week stands at 5.69% while the volatility levels for the past 30 days are set at 6.06% for Seritage Growth Properties.
+The simple moving average for the period of the last 20 days is 2.11% for SRG stocks with a simple moving average of 19.74% for the last 200 days.

 Analysts’ Opinion of SRG